-Loss Of Time To Mitigate Risk Of Identity Theft & Fraud
+Loss of Time to Mitigate Risk of Identity Theft & Fraud

-- an individual is notified by a company that their PII was compromised, as in this Data Breach, the reasonable person is expected to take steps and spend time to address the dangerous situation, learn about the breach, and otherwise mitigate the risk of becoming a victim of identity theft of fraud.
-Failure to spend time taking steps to review accounts or credit reports could expose the individual to greater financial harm yet, the resource and asset of time has been lost. - 108.
-Plaintiff and Class Members have spent, and will spend additional time in the future, on a variety of prudent actions, such as researching and verifying the legitimacy of the Data Breach.
-Accordingly, the Data Breach has caused Plaintiff and Class Members to suffer actual injury in the form of uncompensated lost time-which cannot be recaptured-spent on mitigation activities.

-- 109. Plaintiff's mitigation efforts are consistent with the U.S. Government Accountability Office that released a report in 2007 regarding data breaches ("GAO Report") in which it noted that victims of identity theft will face "substantial costs and time to repair the damage to their good name and credit record."35 - 110.
-Plaintiff's mitigation efforts are also consistent with the steps that FTC recommends that data breach victims take several steps to protect their personal and financial information after a data breach, including: contacting one of the credit bureaus to place a fraud alert (consider an extended fraud alert that lasts for seven years if someone steals their identity), reviewing their credit reports, contacting companies to remove fraudulent charges from their accounts, placing a credit freeze on their credit, and correcting their credit reports.36 - 111.
-And for those Class Members who experience actual identity theft and fraud, the United States Government Accountability Office released a report in 2007 regarding data breaches ("GAO Report") in which it noted that victims of identity theft will face "substantial costs and time to repair the damage to their good name and credit record."^[4]
+- 90. As a result of the recognized risk of identity theft, when a Data Breach occurs, the reasonable person is expected to take steps and spend time to address the dangerous situation, learn about the breach, and otherwise mitigate the risk of becoming a victim of identity theft or fraud.
+Failure to spend time taking steps to review accounts or credit reports could expose the individual to greater financial harm yet, the resource and asset of time has been lost. - 91.
+Thus, due to the actual and imminent risk of identity theft, Plaintiff and Class Members must remain vigilant for fraud and identity theft by reviewing account statements and credit reports, place a fraud alert or security freeze on credit files, report suspicious activity, and contact authorities. - 92.
+Plaintiff and Class Members have spent, and will spend additional time in the future, on a variety of prudent actions, such as researching and verifying the legitimacy of the Data Breach, contacting credit bureaus to place freezes on their accounts, and signing up for the credit monitoring and identity theft protection services offered by Defendant. - 93.
+Plaintiff's mitigation efforts are consistent with the U.S. Government Accountability Office that released a report in 2007 regarding data breaches ("GAO Report") in which it noted that victims of identity theft will face "substantial costs and time to repair the damage to their good name and credit record." - 94.
+Plaintiff's mitigation efforts are also consistent with the steps that FTC recommends that data breach victims take several steps to protect their personal and financial information after a data breach, including: contacting one of the credit bureaus to place a fraud alert (consider an extended fraud alert that lasts for seven years if someone steals their identity), reviewing their credit reports, contacting companies to remove fraudulent charges from their accounts, placing a credit freeze on their credit, and correcting their credit reports.27